erizov/Professor/semester_12/lecture_82_hybrid_quantum/quantum_approximate/school.en.md

 ## Simple Explanation

-Quantum Approximate is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Quantum Approximate Optimization Algorithm (QAOA) is an algorithm used to solve specific problems in computer science.

 ## Where It's Used